L0x0/LITEBot/README.md

 To compile on an Android device using C4Droid + GCC plugin (Found on the Google Play Store) :

+Create a folder in 'Device Storage' and in it place the LITEBot and _includes folder

 Open C4Droid

-Choose 'Open' and select litebot.h
+Choose 'Open' and select the litebot.h file.

+Tap and hold 'Compile'

+Choose 'Compile multiple source code files (simple)'

+add '../_includes/_andr/sqlite3.o' ahead of litebot.cpp

+Compile and run.